AgID/rndt-md-converter/README-EN.md

 The transformation output is a compressed folder (zip) including the following files:

 - _ReadMe.txt_: a text file with a brief description of the folder content;
-- _CSWResponseOLD.xml_: he CSW GetRecords response from the catalogue queried, based on the 2011 Italian profile / INSPIRE TG v.1.3;
+- _CSWResponseOLD.xml_: he CSW GetRecords response from the catalogue queried, based on the former metadata profile (such as 2011 Italian profile or  INSPIRE TG v.1.3);
-- _CSWResponseNEW.xml_: the CSW GetRecords response from the catalogue queried, based on the 2020 Italian profile / INSPIRE TG v.
-2.0 (i.e. the response CSWResponseOLD.xml transformed through the XSLT script);
+- _CSWResponseNEW.xml_: the CSW GetRecords response from the catalogue queried, based on the new metadata profile (such as 2020 Italian profile or INSPIRE TG v.
+2.0), i.e. the response CSWResponseOLD.xml transformed through the XSLT script;
 - _MetadataRecords.zip_: a compressed folder that includes the individual metadata records transformed.

 ## Installation instructions